Childhood and Education Journey of Hunter Biden in Timeline

 An overview of the childhood and early education of Hunter Biden, highlighting the experiences that shaped the journey.

-Hunter Biden is an American attorney and businessman, and the son of President Joe Biden.
+Robert Hunter Biden is an American attorney and businessman, son of former President Joe Biden.
 He co-founded BHR Partners, a Chinese investment company, and served on the board of Burisma Holdings, a Ukrainian natural gas producer.
-His business dealings have been subject to scrutiny and controversy, particularly his involvement with companies in China and Ukraine, raising concerns about potential conflicts of interest due to his father's political career.
-He has also worked as a lobbyist and in investment firms.
+His professional background includes work as a lobbyist, legal representative, hedge fund principal, and investor in venture capital and private equity funds.
+His business dealings have attracted considerable media and political attention.

 February 4, 1970: Hunter Biden Born

 On February 4, 1970, Robert Hunter Biden was born.
-He is the second son of Joe Biden and his first wife, Neilia Hunter Biden.
+He is the son of Joe Biden and Neilia Hunter Biden.

 December 18, 1972: Death of Mother and Sister

-On December 18, 1972, Hunter Biden's mother and younger sister Naomi were killed in an automobile crash.
+On December 18, 1972, Hunter Biden's mother, Neilia Biden, and younger sister, Naomi, were killed in an automobile crash.
 Hunter and his older brother Beau were seriously injured but survived.

-In 1972, Hunter Biden's mother and sister died in a motor vehicle accident, an event that he believes contributed to his later addiction struggles.
+In 1972, Hunter Biden's mother and sister died in a motor vehicle accident, which he believes contributed to his later addiction issues.

 1981: Birth of Half-Sister Ashley